rogeriopradoj/vagrant-tutorial/README.md

 ## File Structures

 The directories in this tutorial repository represent a standard structure for combining Vagrant and Chef Solo within your development practices.
 Each directory contains a README.md file that describes the purpose of the directory and what it will likely contain.

+# Tutorial

+The code and configuration files for each exercise for the tutorial session will be built up in separate branches of the repository.
+To follow along you will need to checkout the code and configuration branches and run the commands from this `README.md` as it is completed in the branches.